briannlongzhao/Animal-in-Motion/README.md

 Note: this script downloads videos from online sources, therefore will fail if the video source is unavailable.

-## Collecting your own web-scale video dataset
+## Collecting Video Dataset

 ### Installation

-The code is tested based on CUDA 12.1
+The code is tested with CUDA 12.1

 Setup conda environment: